-Changing lives through creativity and innovation
+Changing lives through creativity and innovation University of Connecticut Office of the Vice President for Research

 WELCOME TO UCONN RESEARCH Dear Friends, UConn is home to thousands of faculty, students, and staff whose creative and scholarly work is having profound impacts on our world.
 In these pages, we share the stories and achievements of some of the members of our community who have made astonishing contributions to society in the past year.
 Our achievements are many and diverse.
 Our researchers, scholars, and artists find myriad sources of inspiration, but share a commitment to excellence and a passion for change.
 The mission of the Office of the Vice President for Research (OVPR) is to empower the UConn community to achieve transformative work.
 We began our own journey of transformation with major investments in our people, programs, partnerships, and infrastructure.
 Over the past four years, our investments in creativity and scholarship have led to big gains in research funding, transformative and socially responsive research, and new entrepreneurial enterprises that drive our economy and bring the benefits of discovery to people in our community.
 The stories we tell here show that we are prepared to be a strong partner in addressing the challenges facing human societies and life on Earth.
 With a bold vision and with passion, intellect, and creativity, UConn contributes to the vitality and prosperity of future generations in Connecticut and the world.
-Professor Radenka Maric Vice President for Research, Innovation and Entrepreneurship Connecticut Clean Energy Fund Professor of Sustainable Energy

-Prof. Radenka Maric (right, with Ph.D. student Alanna Gado) and her research group are investigating new technologies for clean energy and sustainability.
-Professor Maric has significantly advanced understanding of materials and catalysts and has developed innovative manufacturing processes for fuel cell technologies and storage materials, leading to higher-performance, commercially viable clean energy systems.
-UCONN RESEARCHIN BRIEF
+Professor Radenka Maric Vice President for Research, Innovation and Entrepreneurship Connecticut Clean Energy Fund Professor of Sustainable Energy Prof. Radenka Maric (right, with Ph.D. student Alanna Gado) and her research aroup are investigating new technologies for clean eneray and sustainability.
+Professor Maric has significantly advanced understanding of materials and catalysts and has developed ative manufacturing processes for fuel cell technologies and storage materials, leading to higher-performance, commercially viable clean energy systems.

-UConn is the leading public research institution in New England.
+UCONN RESEARCHIN BRIEF UConn is the leading public research institution in New England.
 UConn research generates new knowledge and understanding of our world that help us address local and global challenges.
-UConn research contributes to the economy through innovation, promoting business development, and supplying a highly educated workforce. - UConn received \$375 million in new awards in FY2021, an increase of 100% over five years. - Our faculty compete for federal research dollars with faculty at top universities across the country.
-Obtaining federal grants is one criterion for receiving tenure at research universities.
-Our faculty must be creative, innovative, collaborative, and entrepreneurial, and writing a proposal takes a great deal of time and effort. - Graduates of UConn's research enterprise are hired throughout Connecticut's professional workforce in fields such as engineering, healthcare and medicine, pharmacy, business, public policy, education, and arts and entertainment.
+UConn research contributes to the economy through innovation, promoting business development, and supplying a highly educated workforce. - Our faculty compete for federal research dollars with faculty at top universities across the proposal takes a great deal of time and effort. - Graduates of UConn's research enterprise are hired throughout Connecticut's professional workforce in fields such as engineering, healthcare and medicine, pharmacy, business, public policy, education, and arts and entertainment.

 In 2021, UConn received the largest research award in its history, a \$40 million NSF Major Research Instrumentation Award to UConn Health to establish a national Network for Advanced Nuclear Magnetic Resonance (NMR).
 The cover image shows a structural model of a protein enzyme bound to its target molecule.
 NMR spectroscopy was used to identify the bipartite binding interface between the enzyme and its substrate.
-The ultra-high field NMRs planned for the National Network for Nuclear Magnetic Resonance will provide even better resolution, speed, and sensitivity for similar analyses.
-(Irina Bezsonova, UConn Health photo) Total Research and Development Expenditure Trend
+The ultra-high field NMRs planned for the National Network for Nuclear Maanetic Resonance will provide even better resolution. speed, and sensitivity for similar analyses.
+(Irina Bezsonova, UConn Health photo)